jdjgilbert/wildecolhull/content/authors/Sophie-Gibson/_index.md

 Role: MSc Researcher

 # Short bio (displayed in user profile at end of posts)
-bio: Caitlin's MSc focused on evolution of parental care and life histories in insects.
+bio: Sophie's MSc focuses on how hands-on experience with red mason bees may affect the science identity of school pupils in the Hull and East Yorkshire region.

 # Interests to show in About widget
 interests:
-- Macroevolution and behaviour
+- Biology in education
-- Comparative biology
+- Bee ecology and conservation
-- Bioinformatics
+- Pollinator management

 # Organizations/Affiliations to show in About widget